AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/test.rules.md

   - **Act**: Execute the function or method under test.
   - **Assert**: Verify that the action taken has the expected outcome.

+### Comments

+- Use JSDoc comments with gherkin syntax at each main `describe` block.
+- Use comments each AAA pattern step.

 ## Test Naming
 - Create a folder for each feature you are testing in the `/test` directory.